OWASP/CheatSheetSeries/cheatsheets/Input_Validation_Cheat_Sheet.md

 - The email address contains two parts, separated with an `@` symbol.
 - The email address does not contain dangerous characters (such as backticks, single or double quotes, or null bytes).
+  - Exactly which characters are dangerous will depend on how the address is going to be used (echoed in page, inserted into database, etc).
 - The domain part contains only letters, numbers, hyphens (`-`) and periods (`.`).

 ## Semantic Validation